RetroDECK/ES-DE/ANDROID-DEV.md

 The first problem is that some emulators refuse to run games that you place inside directories that contain dots in their names.
 This is quite problematic as the [directories interpreted as files](USERGUIDE.md#directories-interpreted-as-files) functionality depends on the ability to add file extensions to directory names.

-This has been observed with M64Plus FZ, Play!, Saturn.emu, FPse and FPseNG and it's working fine with RetroArch, NetherSX2, ePSXe, DuckStation and Yuzu.
+This has been observed with M64Plus FZ, Play!, Saturn.emu, FPse and FPseNG and it's working fine with RetroArch, NetherSX2, ePSXe and DuckStation.
 Note however that this is not a complete list as not all emulators have been tested for this problem.

 If you run into this issue you can use the _folder link_ functionality as an alternative to the _directories interpreted as files_ functionality.
 How to use folder links is described in the [User guide](USERGUIDE.md).